 To complete Design Stage SBEM calculations, we typically require building plans and specifications, however the more information that is provided the better.

 There is still a great deal of flexibility at design stage; if the building doesn't meet the required standards then plans can be altered in order to ensure that the building is compliant.
-Elmhurst Energy Services can help with this.
+Elmhurst Energy Consultancy can help with this.

 Once the building is constructed, an As-Built SBEM Calculation is required in order to show that the building still complies with regulations after construction is complete.
 If this is not submitted to a Building Control body (or regional equivalent) then the building can't be marketed for sale or let.